-With many churches moving services online and many special events cancelled, we’re all rethinking our usual Easter traditions this year.
-Here are some creative ideas for making the season meaningful even if we can’t gather together with other believers in person.
+With many churches holding services online and lots of special events cancelled, we’ve all had to rethink some of our usual Easter traditions.
+Here are some creative ideas for making the season meaningful in your homeschool.

 Palm Sunday is the final Sunday of Lent and the celebration of Jesus’ triumphal entry into Jerusalem riding on a donkey.
 Crowds celebrated his arrival by placing garments in his path and waving palm branches, while shouting “Hosanna!
 Blessed is He who comes in the name of the Lord.”